TitoMoi/servihelper/README.md

 Your data is managed internally on the local device, so it never goes to the internet.

-Its purpose is for help the Jehovah's witnesses to create and manage assignments for the meetings.
+Its purpose is for help the Jehovah's witnesses to create and manage all kind of assignments.

 [Examples](https://drive.google.com/drive/folders/1h3LLPwzKukYT3AXiMMLlcggHyi4ZafNH?usp=sharing)